davidkel/davidkel.github.io/docs/Operations/appendix.md

 - Things that need to be included
   - Misc
      - version migration ????
      - commands that create cards for you and the issues there
-     - fabric-ca-client with tls issues
   - Docker Images
      - No included diagnostic tools
      - removed ability to install anything else for security reasons